-With an international background and more than two decades of domestic experience, Medicover has made its high-quality pregnancy care services available to everyone.
+With an international background and more than two decades of nationwide experience, Medicover has made its high-quality antenatal care services available to everyone.

-Our case managers, who organize the examinations, give special attention to the mother to be.
-In addition to the specialist consultations, diagnostic examinations and laboratory tests included in the package, we also provide the possibility of additional tests to cater for individual needs.
+Our case managers, who organize the appointments, give special attention to the mother to be.
+In addition to the specialist consultations, diagnostic examinations and laboratory tests included in the package, we also provide the possibility of additional tests to provide for individual needs.

 A stable institutional background and a well-prepared, dedicated team of professionals guarantee that expectant mothers and their babies are in the best possible hands with us: Medicover, which operates according to strict professional and quality standards, is a guarantee for their health and safety.
 In addition to our obstetricians and gynecologists working in our department, our clients are cared for by a permanent team of experts (including neonatologists, midwives, nurses, and infant nurses).

 Our specialists provide ongoing support to expectant mothers during consultations, giving them advice and information on the expected process of childbirth, newborn, and infant care.

 No two pregnancies are alike: our people-oriented and reliable experts with decades of experience are committed and prepared to provide comprehensive antenatal care to our clients in an exclusive and quiescent environment.

 Antenatal care is a complex health service based on the cooperation of the health visitor, the general practitioner, the Consultant Obstetrician, the midwife of the expectant mother’s choice, and the mother to be.
 The process begins the moment the pregnancy is confirmed until the beginning of labor, or the pregnancy is terminated.
 Antenatal care begins when the Consultant Obstetrician confirms a live intrauterine pregnancy, carries out a risk assessment, and issues a certificate to the expectant mother.